CloudLabs-MOC/AI-102-AIEngineer/Instructions/19-face-service.md

     ![](./images/detana(5).png)

-5. Wait for deployment to complete, and and then click **Go to resource**.
+5. Wait for deployment to complete, and then click **Go to resource**.

     ![](./images/detana(6).png)